KoaChang/persuasion-rl/docs/FINAL_EVALUATION_GUIDE.md

 ## Held-Out Test Set

-During preference generation, the system automatically saves **~1,700 prompts** that are:
+During dataset creation (Step 4), the system automatically reserves **115 examples** that are:

-✅ **Never used for SFT training** (from val/test splits)
+✅ **Never used for SFT training** (reserved before any splits)
 ✅ **Never used for preference generation** (not in AI or Human pools)
 ✅ **Never seen during any RL training**
 ✅ **Perfect for final evaluation**

-**Location**: `data/preferences/final_eval_prompts.jsonl`
+**Location**: `data/processed/final_eval_reserved.jsonl`

 ## Dataset Breakdown

 ```
-Total data: 50,000 examples
+Total CMV data: 11,865 examples
+├─ Final Eval: 115 → RESERVED FIRST (held-out) ⭐ 🔒
+└─ Remaining: 11,750 → Split into:
-├─ Training: 40,000 (80%) → Used for SFT training
+    ├─ Training: 9,400 (80%) → Used for SFT training
-└─ Val + Test: 10,000 (20%) → Shuffled together, then split:
+    └─ Val + Test: 2,350 (20%) → Shuffled together, then split:
-    ├─ 8,000 → Used for RLAIF preference generation
+        ├─ 2,150 (91.5%) → Used for RLAIF preference generation
-    ├─ 300 → Used for RLHF preference generation
+        └─ 200 (8.5%) → Used for RLHF preference generation
-    └─ 1,700 → HELD OUT for final evaluation ⭐
 ```

-**Note**: Val (5k) + Test (5k) are shuffled together before splitting into pools, so the 1,700 held-out prompts are a random mix from both splits.
+**Key Point**: The 115 examples are set aside FIRST in Step 4 (`create_sft_dataset.py`), before any training splits are created.
+This ensures they are completely held-out from all training and preference generation.

 ## Why This Matters